NaughtyMuppet/xcom-save-backup/README.md

 ## Usage

 1. Clone this repo
-2. Install Node.js (minimum version 20)
+2. Install Node.js (Minimum version is 18)
 3. In terminal run `npm ci` to install dependencies
 4. `npm start` to start watching saves.